freenandes/topo-da-mente/content/music/jonnine-standish.md

 title: Jonnine Standish
 tags:
 - pop
-- leftfield
 - experimental
 - downtempo
 - electronic
 ---
 ## Super Natural

-I like that it feels somehow like a continuation of HTRK.
+I appreciate that it feels somehow like a continuation of HTRK.
 The voice is more cheery, though, with an underlying need to detach from that inheritance.

 A very nice album that is calm and useful for dusk time.